FAQ: Water and Sewer Rates

 Commitment to care for the town’s utilities system, customers and environment

 Water and sewer services are expensive to provide.
-When it comes to maintaining its drinking and wastewater infrastructure, the United States fails as a whole, earning respective grades of D and D+ in the 2017 Infrastructure Report Card from the American Society of Civil Engineers.
-The grades are slightly better in North Carolina — with a C+ for drinking water infrastructure and a C for wastewater infrastructure, according to the 2013 Report Card for North Carolina's Infrastructure.
-Often there is a reluctance to raise rates to recover the costs associated with providing water and sewer service, notes a video on full cost pricing of water, provided by the Environmental Finance Center at UNC-Chapel Hill.
+When it comes to maintaining its drinking and wastewater infrastructure, the United States does poorly, earning respective grades of C- and D+ in the 2021 Infrastructure Report Card from the American Society of Civil Engineers.
+In North Carolina, the grades from the most recent state report card in 2013 are slightly better — with a C+ for drinking water infrastructure and a C for wastewater infrastructure.

 Water and sewer payments cover the costs of providing the utility service, which includes the operation, maintenance and improvements of the system.
 The majority of revenue from water and sewer payments funds: